solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 Start
 Create Account
   state = Uninitialized
-InitializeInstruction()
+NonceInstruction
+  if state == Uninitialized
-  if !sysvar.recent_blockhashes.is_empty()
+    if account.balance < rent_exempt
-    stored_hash = sysvar.recent_blockhashes[0]
+      error InsufficientFunds
     state = Initialized
-    success
-  else
+  elif state != Initialized
-    error
+    error BadState
-NonceInstruction
-  if !sysvar.recent_blockhashes.is_empty()
+  if sysvar.recent_blockhashes.is_empty()
+    error EmptyRecentBlockhashes
   stored_hash = sysvar.recent_blockhashes[0]
   success
-  else
-    error
 ```

 A client wishing to use this feature starts by creating a nonce account and
 depositing sufficient lamports as to make it rent-exempt.
 The resultant account
 will be in the `Uninitialized` state with no stored hash and thus unusable.

-To begin using the account an `Initialize` instruction is executed on it,
-advancing its state to `Initialized` and storing a durable nonce, chosen by the
-contract from the `recent_blockhashes` sysvar, in the data field.

 The `Nonce` instruction is used to request that a new nonce be stored for the
 calling account.
+The first `Nonce` instruction run on a newly created account
+will drive the account's state to `Initialized`.
+As such, a `Nonce` instruction
+MUST be issued before the account can be used.

 To discard a nonce account, the client should include a `Nonce` instruction in
 a transaction which withdraws all lamports, leaving a zero balance and making